tammyip-401-advanced-javascript/lab10/README.md

 npm start
 npm run start-dev
-To view server running in your browser, go to`http://localhost:3000` The route to view categories is : `http://localhost:3000/categories` The route to view products is: `http://localhost:3000/products` To connect to Mongo database, use the following information:
+To view server running in your browser, go to`http://localhost:3000` The route to create an user is : `http://localhost:3000/signup-headers` The route to sign in is: `http://localhost:3000/signin` The route to get a list of users is: `http://localhost:3000/users` To connect to Mongo database, use the following information:
 MONGODB_URI=mongodb://localhost:27017/api-server
 HOST=localhost:3000